 A cool-to-warm contrast is as nice as the hard-to-soft design choices.
 This she shed owner has it all in her space, such as inspiring signage, draping curtains, shelving, an adequately-sized bed, as well as a chandelier with bulbs that resemble candles.

-If the previous she shed bedroom examples have so far given you the impression that you need a lot of space and must get matchy-matchy furniture and expensive accessories, we’re here to tell you that’s not true.
+If the previous shed bedroom examples have so far given you the impression that you need a lot of space we’re here to tell you that’s not true.
+Neither must you get matchy-matchy furniture and expensive accessories,

 This she shed owner used a plastic garden shed for her own home away from home, and there’s nothing wrong with that.
 Inside, she added a small wooden dresser and a comfy-looking bed with a matching wooden base.